When Is the Best Time

 The lionesses usually hunt in a collective, sometimes individually, but lions are also scavengers taking the prey of others hunters.
 Lions can be found throughout the KNP but more likely to spot south of Olifants River.

 Our guide at Olifants told us a scary story about leopards during our night drive.
 He described the leopard as a silent killer.
 Leopards usually hunt in the night and hide the prey high in the tree, protecting it from scavengers.
-Leopards are spread around the entire Kruger, but fewer in the north frequently spotted near the rivers.
+Leopards are spread around the entire Kruger, but fewer in the north are frequently spotted near the rivers.
 We spotted leopards close to Olifants, Letaba, and in the south.

 Once a guide told me I would love the ugly ones.
 Hyaenas are utterly fascinating IMO, having this powerful bite and stamina.
 The entire pack is hunting bigger prey though smaller prey is hunted alone.
-However, they also don't mind feed on the leftovers.
+However, they also don't mind feeding on the leftovers.
 They are able to eat bones as well.
 The highest chance for sightings is in the southwest around Skukuza, Pretoriuskop, Malelane, Berg-en-dal, and in the Tshokwane, Orpen, and Satara area.
 Hyenas are night active, and we were lucky to spot two of them close to our camp in the evening.

 - Wild dogs